qpowell/gamegit-test/README.md

 gamegit-test
 ============

-Trying out the gamegit railsrumble app
+Trying out the gamegit Rails Rumble app

+This is deployed on Heroku at [http://guarded-forest-6461.herokuapp.com/#/](http://guarded-forest-6461.herokuapp.com/#/)